UKHSA-Internal/data-dashboard-api/docs/main_design_guide.md

     |- email_template.py        # Writing the body of the suggestions email

 |- ingestion/
-    |- api/                     # Views, serializers and viewsets associated with the ingestion API
     |- data_transfer_models/    # DTOs used for parsing the source file and translating into the data layer
     |- metrics_interface/       # Contains the funnel abstractions which links the ingestion <- metrics modules
     |- operations/              # Write-like functionality for interacting with the db to ingest metrics data
+    |- aws_client.py            # The `AWSClient` used to interact with the s3 ingest bucket
-    |- consumer.py              # Holds the object used to open source files, orchestrating the creation of DTOs, and calling to the reader
+    |- consumer.py              # Holds the object used to ingest source files
-    |- reader.py                # The object used to parse the source file and perform any processing steps before the file can be consumed

 |- metrics/
     |- api/                     # This is the *main/primary* django app of the project.
 The centralised settings can be found within.
         settings.py             # Settings for the main django app.
 The CMS apps are wired into place here. urls.py                 # URLs for the main django app.
-The CMS routes are wired into place here. urls_construction.      # Where the URLs are configured, grouped and toggled accordingly ...                     # views, serializers and viewsets associated with the API layer.
+The CMS routes are wired into place here. urls_construction.py    # Where the URLs are configured, grouped and toggled accordingly ...                     # views, serializers and viewsets associated with the API layer.
     |- data/                    # Represents the data layer and access to the database.
         |- models/